 I had a lot of intensity in my back during both of my births, and the pressure from my mom, husband, and doulas during both births helped alleviate some of the pressure.

-A team for emotional support.
+Get a doula and/or team for emotional support.

 The most intense part of birth for many women is during transition just before they are ready to start pushing that little squishy baby out.
 It was in this period that I felt like maybe I couldn’t do it.
 Maybe it was just too hard for me.